pauldacus/Ultimate-Scheduler/README.md

 HELP SECTION:
 Sometimes the todo area doesn't seem to want to reorder items after I've updated the code.
 "Ctrl-R" usually sets things right by re-indexing items.

+FAQ:
+Can I color code tags to what I want?
+No.
+Can I add more Urgency levels?
+No.
+Can I have this other 3rd thing?
+No.

+## Inigo Montoya: "Offer me money."
+## Count Rugen: "Yes!"
+## Inigo Montoya: "Power, too.
+Promise me that."
+## Count Rugen: "All that I have and more.
+Please..."
+## Inigo Montoya: "Offer me anything I ask for."
+## Count Rugen: "Anything you want..."
+## Inigo Montoya: "I want my father back, you son of a bitch!"

+This somehow translates directly into how I feel about Customer Service & feature requests, although I'm not sure how.